Person in a black top with a bunch of pins smiles at the camera.

 Faculty

-Dr. Miller’s scholarship interrogates the process of social change through a critical lens in educational systems, with a focus on privilege, power, justice, and oppression.
-Dr. Miller’s current research project “TeachOut Vermont” uses critical participatory action research, and aims to build sustainable, equitable, and transformative social networks with and for queer, nonbinary, and transgender teachers in Vermont.
+My scholarship interrogates the process of social change through a critical lens in educational systems, with a focus on privilege, power, justice, and oppression.
+My academic career began in the field of science and environmental education, and in my early career I focused on climate change curriculum development, climate change education, and education for sustainability.
+My current research project, “TeachOut Vermont,” uses critical participatory action research to build sustainable, equitable, and transformative social networks with and for queer, nonbinary, and transgender teachers in Vermont.
 This research is supported in part by the Spencer Foundation, the Vermont State University President’s Fund, and the Working Learning Communities grant.